elev8-consulting/IOTCoreHOL/Labs/Lab5/Lab5_Bringing_it_all_together.md

    cp /mnt/c/Users/HOL/source/repos/IoTHOL/Labs/Lab5/imx6_drivers/mx6pep.sys /mnt/c/HOLFirmware/imx-iotcore/BSP/HOLLab_iMX6Q_2GB/Packages/Power/
    ```

-At this point you have a BSP that could be published.
-However you should note that some of the drivers in this BSP are still test signed.
-If you were really planning to release this you would go into the Visual Studio project and change the driver signing settings.
-You'd also update the signing for the firmware images.
-This way the public BSP will be completely retail signed.
+To fully complete the BSP you would go back into the Visual Studio project and ensure that all of your drivers are signed with your code signing certificate.
+This ensures that when the public downloads your BSP that they have the files you have signed and they have not been tampered with.

+For the purposes of this lab we have already set the signing of the ADXL345 driver to be the appropriate certificate.
+Other drivers are only signed with the Microsoft WDK Test Certificate to speed up the lab.
+You should **never** make publicly available a binary BSP with test signed drivers.

 ## Update the BSP